Xilinx/PYNQ/docs/source/pynq_sd_card.rst

         <PYNQ repository>/sdbuild/scripts/setup_host.sh

-  2. Install correct version of the Xilinx tools, including PetaLinux, Vivado, and SDx.
+  2. Install correct version of the Xilinx tools, including PetaLinux, Vivado, and SDK.
 See the above table for the correct version of each release.

 Building the Image